zxku/Allium58CAD/readme.md

 Initial build has been finished.
 I am actively using this for my daily work.
 The readme still needs some finalization.
 I've also added some personal tweaks, such as custom art, to my primary config repository.

-An example of a personal tweak that I made: I changed the display names of the main/default and CAD/tools layers so that it would be easier to identify which was active.
+An example of a personal tweak that I made: I changed the display names of the QWERTY and CAD layers so that it would be easier to identify which was active.
 For the way I usually have things positioned, the Nice!View display is often at a low viewing angle making it hard to read easily.
-To combat this, the CAD layer is just a series of pipes to fill in the display area while the main layer is just "abc".
+To combat this, the CAD layer is just a series of pipes to fill in the display area while the QWERTY layer is just "abc".

 &nbsp;
 ## Photos